Help kids learn how to practice mindfulness at home.

 How to Be Mindful at Home

-Explain to students that they can be mindful at school...and when they are at home too!
-For example, they can use their senses when trying a new food, doing mindful breathing to relax or calm down, or doing a body scan when they can’t fall asleep.
+Explain to students that they can be mindful throughout their day—at both school and home!
+For example, they can use their senses when trying a new food, do mindful breathing to relax or calm down, or a tense and relax exercise when they want to relax or can’t fall asleep.

 Making Mindful Choices at Home